causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask216_Spring2025_Analyzing_Bitcoin_Price_Data_Streams_using_SHAP/SHAP.API.md

 # SHAP API Tutorial

-This markdown file serves as documentation for the native CoinGecko API and the custom wrapper layer built in this project.
-It complements the `SHAP.API.ipynb` notebook by providing detailed explanations of the API interactions and the utility functions developed.
+This markdown file documents key functionalities of the SHAP Python library and serves as a companion to the `SHAP.API.ipynb` tutorial notebook.
+It provides a high-level overview of available SHAP explainers and visual tools for interpreting machine learning model predictions.

 ## Table of Contents

-The markdown file follows a clear structure with nested sections and examples for both native and wrapped API calls.
+The structure mirrors the SHAP API walkthrough provided in the notebook, covering both explainer initialization and output interpretation.

 ### Hierarchy